 Mentor and Intern Partnership Component

-The internship component reinforces classroom training by providing on-the-job practical project experience and assignments to sharpen skills in the following areas:
+The internship component takes place during weeks 6-10 of the program and reinforces classroom training by providing on-the-job practical project experience and assignments to sharpen skills in the following areas:

 - Relationship Management

 The PMLA provides many opportunities for students to grow professionally through networking with fellow students, through curriculum focused on the specific needs of the public sector’s project management workforce, and through experiences gained while actively participating on a designated project.

 Please contact the Office of Professional Development (OPD) with questions at OPD@state.ca.gov.